ppy/osu-wiki/news/2022/2022-01-12-new-featured-artist-haywyre.md

 **13** tracks are on the table today, each of which has a beatmap template ready to go from [**Haywyre**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/230)!

 Curious where the hype behind **Haywyre** comes from?
 His presence on osu! started with a fairly popular marathon of [Everchanging](https://osu.ppy.sh/beatmapsets/461903), later expanding even more through competition on [Insight](https://osu.ppy.sh/beatmapsets/848400)'s nearly inhuman jumps.
-See exactly what that means by watching [Vaxei](https://osu.ppy.sh/users/4787150) SS it below, then explore the other songs:
+See exactly what that means by watching ::Vaxei::{ user-id=4787150 } SS it below, then explore the other songs:

 <div align="center">
     <video width="100%" controls>